mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 dynamic_background=preload
 ```

+Also be sure to delete the `autoexec.cfg` file created automatically in the TF2's `cfg` folder to avoid conflicts with the mastercomfig.

 ## TF2 crashing on a custom map

 If TF2 is crashing to desktop after a custom map loading or after picking a class on a custom map, add `mat_phong 1` to your `autoexec.cfg`.
 The crashes are caused by lightmapped props and phong must be enabled to allow the map to load properly.
 All Valve maps except for `rd_asteroid` don't use lightmapped props.
 More information at [TF2Maps](https://tf2maps.net/threads/guide-prop-lightmaps.24682/).